Chuck Wagon, 1:12 Classic Scale - Handcrafted for Showing

 This chuck wagon is crafted to be a replica of the wagons used in and around 1882 in the western US.
 The details are incredible, right down to drawers in the pantry that open and a box with hinged lid on the side for storing tools or valuables.
 A hinged table opens on the opposite side which could be used for holding a washing-up bowl and soap.
 Cook expects the cowboys to clean up before dinner!
 The body is made of hardwood, the side door and rear table open on hinges, three drawers in the pantry and one on the back (which, when open, helps support the table) also open.
 The wheels, which were custom made for this piece by the artist on his 3D printer, turn easily via actual ball bearings, and the front wheels steer.
 The driver's seat is supported by metal thorough springs.
 No detail was left out, and it took the wagonsmith, Mr. Curtis Anderson of Oregon, over 80 hours to build.

-The piece depicts the chuck wagon in use on a sunny day.
-The canvas top is rolled down and secured to one side.
+The piece depicts the chuck wagon in use on a sunny day, when the cook would remove the canvas cover to let the breeze in.
+The canvas is rolled down and secured to one side.
 (It is merely a prop and should remain tied in this position.)
 You can make an amazing display with this piece that is museum-worthy!
 Or, you can take it to shows - The hoops that hold the canvas easily slide out of the "iron" brackets and the table on the rear folds up and latches for safer transport.
 The tongue has also been detached for transport and can be attached on arrival with glue.
 While this is made to be shown or displayed, it is a piece designed for adult display, not a toy.

 What you get:

 - Chuck Wagon, 1:12 scale

 - Flour bag with wooden scoop.

 - Sugar container

 - Scale newspaper, bought at the general store while gathering provisions